 6. Operations Procedures.

 All personnel must comply with UITF administrative controls.
 These controls are outlined in the UITF Operations Directives (UITF Operations Directives, 2019).
 There may be additional controls in the form of Operational Safety Procedures (OSP), Radiation Work Permits (RWP) and other posted instructions from the RCD.
-A standing Radiation Work Permit (XXXXXX) is in place which prescribes the standard posting requirements and governs access to radiological areas produced by the UITF.
+A standing Radiation Work Permit (2021-S014 and its sucsessors) is in place which prescribes the standard posting requirements and governs access to radiological areas produced by the UITF.
 The original is kept on-line as part of JLAB's web based training.
 It must be read and signed by all designated beam operators at UITF.

 The UITF is equipped with a "rapid access" monitoring system.
 This system provides defense-in-depth protection, allowing verification that prompt radiation production has ceased prior to allowing access.
 This system also incorporates neutron monitoring as a means to trigger investigation into possible activation of components.
 Details of the operating protocol for the system are covered in the UITF RWP.